kakairesteven/Security-Best-Practices/bestpractices/content/CVE.md

   </tbody>
 </table>

+The score helps organizations guage the urgency of addressing a particular vulnerability and allocate resources accordingly.
+CVSS scores are calculated based on scores from three metric groups-base, temporal and environmental-that incorporate different characterostics of a vulnerability.

+##### Base metrics
+Enterprises that rely on base metric scores most, and public severity rankings such as those provided in the National Institute of Standards and Technology (NIST) National Vulnerability Database, use the base metric score exclusively.
+This base metric score does not consider vulnerability characteristics that change over time (temporal metrics), real-world factors such as user environment or measure that an enterprise has taken to prevent the exploitation of a bug.
 To learn how to calculate CVSS or convert scores that don't use CVSS , you may use an NVD calculator.

 ## CVE Identifiers
 When vulnerabilities are identified, a CVE Numbering authority (CVSS) assigns a number.
 A CVE identifier follows